HomeMy WebLinkAbout _ 6.1--Public Hearing regarding an Entertainment Zone in Downtown Redding

 Business and Professions Code, as may be amended from time to time.

-(c) "Licensee" means any person, business, or other entity duly licensed to se11 alcoholic
+(c) “Licensee” means any person, business, or other entity duly licensed to sell alcoholic

 beverages.